jtheoof/swappy/README.md

 ```
 	[Default]
 	save_dir=$HOME/Desktop
+	show_panel=false
 	line_size=5
 	text_size=20
 	text_font=sans-serif
 ```

 - `save_dir` is where swappshots will be saved, can contain env variables and must exist in your filesystem
+- `show_panel` is used to toggle the paint panel on or off upon startup
 - `line_size` is the default line size (must be between 1 and 50)
 - `text_size` is the default text size (must be between 10 and 50)
 - `text_font` is the font used to render text, its format is pango friendly